 Current research topics include

-- Architecture-Centric Practices - Creating architecture-centric methods and techniques for designing, analyzing, and evolving systems at all scales.
+- Agile architecting – qualitative and quantitative architecture-aware methods and techniques for designing, analyzing, and evolving systems iteratively and incrementally

 Information on past architecture research at the SEI is also available.